resolvingarchitecture/i2p-java/README.md

 Control via: https://github.com/i2p/i2p.itoopie

 ## Installation
-Currently, 1M5 embeds I2P router within the sensor.
+Currently, I2P Service embeds the I2P router.
 In the future, external I2P router will be supported.
 When that happens, the following installations are recommended: